America's Quilting History

 The typical pieced quilt of America's early years was far different than we may imagine.
 These quilts were made up of several borders built around a central theme.
 Antique medallion quilts are among the most valued today.

-Immigrants to America brought medallion style quiltmaking techniques across the Atlantic with them.
+Immigrants to America brought framed medallion style quiltmaking techniques across the Atlantic with them.
 These quilts were a favored style from the 1780s through the early 1800s.
-Then during the middle decades of the 19th century making quilts with sets of blocks became quite popular in America.
+Then during the middle decades of the 19th century most Americans turned to making quilts with rows of blocks much like the ones we usually make today.
 Quilt makers in Europe and Britain continued to prefer making medallion style quilts well beyond that time.

 Antique examples of Medallion quilts range from the perfectly symmetrical with intricate piecing or applique to the informal and sometimes asymmetrical.
-These less formal quilts appear to have been more common during the latter years of this quilt style's popularity.
-We imagine the finer ones were made for formal bedrooms while the more casually made medallion quilts were for more humble bedrooms or servants and children’s rooms.
+We assume the finer ones were made for formal bedrooms while the more casually made medallion quilts were for more humble beds.

 medallion doll quilt for a 4 poster doll bed